During the latest Detroit Auto Show 2011 spread news that 2014 Volkswagen Microbus will be released with new packages named Volkswagen Bulli.

 Though now the Vokswagen Bulli is still in the idea, it anyway has implied production motives.
 The automaker expects to construct a brand new bus on its modular design system structures, which will additionally underpin other VW Group versions such as the Audi A3.
 The versatile system may allow VW to provide numerous size buses in various marketplaces all over the world.

 Yes, it may be too early to believe deeply in this since VW might usually change its plans, but so far it seems that the bus is back!

 Inspiration for the new 2014 Volkswagen Microbus may come from a number of engines in VW’s part bin, such as four-cylinder gas and turbo-diesels.
 Power is going to be linked towards the front tires via a manual transmission or VW’s six- or seven-speed dual-clutch gearboxes.
 All-wheel drive is really a likelihood, and VW may develop a range-extended EV edition in the type of the Chevrolet Volt.

 This product will certainly be marketed in the U.S due to the great success of the New Beetle.
 The production of this Microbus may coincide with the release of an additional new, larger van, an upgrade for the Chrysler-supplied Routan to be built-in Tennessee on VW’s personal platform.
 It will simply imply that in its competition to dominate the world market, VW pays attention on mainstream and niche.

-Picture Gallery of 2014 Volkswagen Microbus called Volkswagen Bulli
+Picture Album of 2014 Volkswagen Microbus called Volkswagen Bulli

-There are 1 images in this 2014 Volkswagen Microbus called Volkswagen Bulli blog post.
-Follow the thumbnail below to view all 1 high-res images.
+There are 1 photographs in this 2014 Volkswagen Microbus called Volkswagen Bulli post.
+Follow the thumbnail below to view all 1 high-res photographs.